 You might love your design and look forward to seeing it printed in all its glory.
 But then, when it arrives, it’s not as amazing as you thought it would be.
 So what gives?
 There are many reasons, but one common reason is the surface material for the print.
 Your design will look one way on paper, another way on glass, another way on metal, and so on.
 If you’re looking to print something on a potentially complicated material, it’ll be best to look for printing services near me.
 They’ll be able to give advice that’ll ensure your printing experience is nothing but smooth sailing!

 Printing files with the wrong color profile

 There’s another reason why some people end up disappointed with their final print.
 It’s all to do with the color profile.
-There are a number of different color spaces.
-If you made your design using Pro Photo Space (or similar), then it’s possible that your design will look different when it’s printed up.
+There are several different color spaces.
+If you made your design using Pro Photo Space (or similar), then your design may look different when it’s printed up.
 Why?
 Because software such as Pro Photo Space has a wider range of colors than what is available through ink printing.
 If you’ve picked an outlandish color that a printer can’t understand, then it’ll look faded when it’s printed.
 You can save yourself this hassle by picking traditional color spaces, such as those of sRGB or Adobe 1998.
 You can call up a print shop near me to learn what color profile they use.

 Failing to check for mistakes before printing

 You’ll have worked hard on the design for the materials that you’re printing up.
 The problem is that sometimes you work too hard; that is to say, that you’re so close to the design that you fail to see errors that might be staring you right in the face.
 You only see them when they’re returned to you, at which point they become painfully obvious.
 You can avoid this issue by double- and triple-checking that everything’s in order before sending it to the printers.
 And don’t just rest on your own error-detecting skills — have as many people look at the design.
 This will greatly reduce the chances of a mistake slipping through the net.